JimPaine/azure-foundations/README.md

 ### Needed for management groups and subscription placement

-> :warning: ideally only use this as a manual step via PIM and role back once finished with it.
+> :warning: ideally only use this as a manual step via PIM and roll back once finished with it.

 ```
 az role assignment create  --scope '/' --role 'Owner' --assignee-object-id $(az ad signed-in-user show --query objectId -o tsv)